 (d) the original decision maker’s decision was unreasonable, having regard to all the circumstances.

+(1a) An application under section 245(1) that relates to a designated reviewable regulatory decision must also specify the manner in which a determination made by the Tribunal varying the designated reviewable regulatory decision, or setting aside the designated reviewable regulatory decision and a fresh decision being made by the AER following remission of the matter to the AER by the Tribunal, on the basis of 1 or more grounds raised in the application, either separately or collectively, would, or would be likely to, result in a materially preferable designated NGO decision.

-(2) It is for the applicant to establish a ground listed in subsection (1).
+(2) It is for the applicant to establish a ground listed in subsection (1) and the matter referred to in subsection (1a).

+[Section 246 amended see SA Act No. 79 of 2013 s.
+23 and WA Gazette 14 Mar 2014 p.
+632.]

 247. By when an application must be made

 (1) An application under section 245(1) in respect of a reviewable regulatory decision (other than a coverage related light regulation decision) must be made no later than 15 business days after the reviewable regulatory decision is published in accordance with this Law or the Rules.